marcpages2020/Minimaps/docs/index.md

 |![Skyrim](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/Skyrim%20compass.jpg?raw=true)|![AC compass](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/ACO_Compass.jpg?raw=true)|
 |:---: |:---:|
 |Skyrim|Assassin's Creed Origins|

+## Implementation in code

+In [my repository](https://github.com/marcpages2020/Minimaps) you can find a project with which you can practice a simple implementation of minimaps in C language.

+### TODO 1: Calculate the dimensions of the minimap
+### TODO 2: Create a texture for the minimap
+### TODO 3: Set this texture as a rendering target and create the minimap
+### TODO 4.1: Fill the function WorldToMinimap to make the representation of the rect in the minimap be in the position it should
+### TODO 4.2: Using WorldToMinimap create a white rect which represents the area of the map in the camera
+### TODO 5: Fill this function to convert a position from screen to the Minimap

+### Homework

 ## Sources
 * [My personal crusade against mini-maps and other corner based HUD elements in immersive games by Andrii Honcharuk on Gamasutra](https://www.gamasutra.com/blogs/AndriiHoncharuk/20170714/301733/My_personal_crusade_against_minimaps_and_other_corner_based_HUD_elements_in_immersive_games.php)